andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 Set-AllSecondarySyncReplicasToAsync -ServerInstance <ServerInstance> -ExcludeAGs "AG4, AG5" -MaintainHAForAGs:$true -ScriptOnly:$false -Confirm:$true
 ```
 Sets all healthy *secondary* synchronous_commit availability groups on a specified server to asynchronous commit.
 Useful for prepping a replica to be ready for patching / restarts.
-- Finds all *secondary* synchronous_commit availability groups on the server
+- Finds all *secondary* synchronous_commit availability groups on the server.
+Excludes any AGs specified in `-ExcludeAGs`
 - Finds the primary replica for each AG and checks AG topology (set commands need to be run on the primary replica)
 - Sets the availability groups to asynchronous_commit.
 If `-MaintainsHAForAGs:$true` the function will set another asynchronous_commit replica in the topology to synchronous_commit *if available*.